kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

     **Contents:**

-    - v\.
+    - v.
 1. The Northern Kraichgau

-    - v\.
+    - v.
 2. The Western Palatinate

   - [Eighteenth and nineteenth century emigrants from Lachen-Speyerdorf in the Palatinate](https://worldcat.org/title/20662221?oclcNum=20662221)